aws-amplify/docs/docs/start/start.md

 ---

 Welcome! 🎸 <br/>
 The open-source Amplify Framework provides a set of libraries, UI components, and a command line interface to build fullstack iOS, Android, Web, and React Native apps.
 The Amplify CLI allows you to configure all the services needed to power your backend through a simple command line interface.
-The Amplify libraries makes it easy to integrate your app code with a backend backend using declarative interfaces and simple UI components.
+The Amplify libraries makes it easy to integrate your app code with a backend using declarative interfaces and simple UI components.
 Amplify has the following products:

 - Amplify Libraries - Use case-centric open source libraries in the Amplify Framework to build cloud powered mobile and web apps.
 - Amplify CLI - Open source toolchain in the Amplify Framework to create, integrate, and manage the backend of your app.